jcsargis00/NFT-Research/README.md

 #
 #### Important Questions
 ##### Why do cryptocurrencies use so much energy?
-##### Data about cryptocurrency carbon footprints can answer this question
 ##### Why does NFT minting with cryptocurrency use so much energy?
-##### NFT minting with excessive energy consumption is linked to cryptocurrency, where energy consumption data can be analyzed
 ##### Which cryptocurrencies are used the most to mint NFTs?
-##### This question can be answered with screen scaping crypto.com
 ##### Do the most used cryptocurrencies use a lot of energy?
-##### Let's look at the data from energy studies by Cambridge University and others
 ##### Are cryptocurrency prices volatile?
 ##### Can we predict future energy usage using Machine Learning?
 #